dexbotsdev/Sunpump-Bundler/README.md

 #If You wanna Purchase

 1. Sale is Live from Now contact TG ID @dexbotsdev
-2. The Bot will be Pricedd 4999 TRX.
+2. The Bot will be Pricedd 10SOL .
 3. The Offer is on First come first serve
 4. Offer is Only for First 5 Customers ONLY,
 5. Bot requires captcha services and includes our personal logic, so bot will be obscured, no opensource.